signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/clustering/clustering.md

 Using a different distance function will lead to different clusters, and some clustering methods can only be used with a specific distance function.

-The `dist()` function in R will compute a matrix of distances between data points in an input matrix corresponding to a variety of different methods: `"euclidean"` (the $L^2$-induced distance), `"manhattan"` (the $L^1$-induced distance), and others.
+`dist()` in R will compute a matrix of distances between data points in an input matrix corresponding to a variety of different methods: `"euclidean"` (the $L^2$-induced distance), `"manhattan"` (the $L^1$-induced distance), and others.

 Agglomerative hierarchical clustering
 =====================================

-The `hclust()` function in R provides access to hierarchical clustering.
+`hclust()` in R provides access to hierarchical clustering.
 Specifically, it provides access to algorithms for *agglomerative* hierarchical clustering, in which each data point initially represents a single cluster and the clusters are successively merged based on how close they are to each other.[^agglom]

 [^agglom]: This is in contrast to *divisive* hierarchical clustering, in which objects initially all belong to a single cluster which is then successively divided into sub-clusters.